 For the past twenty years Brendan O’Connell has been making art of the everyday.
 He spent over a decade doing paintings about Walmart and brands capturing everyday aesthetics.
 He co-created one of the largest single-day art events during which over 400,000 school children made thematic art on the same day.
 O’Connell has been profiled in the New Yorker, Sunday Morning CBS, and was a guest of Stephen Colbert on the Colbert Report.
 Dubbed by the media as the “Warhol of Walmart,” he expressed the ways in which Walmart was emblematic of a common experience in the 90s and 00s.
 His interest in making art out of everyday consumable moments has naturally migrated to digital experiences such as Airbnb, Instagram, Tik Tok and YouTube.
 He believes that Blockchain and NFTs will create the future of common aesthetics representing the shared experiences of our times to come.

 O’Connell’s present exploration involves creating NFTs for the Cardano block chain.
 O’Connell believes the optimistic global vision of the Cardano community transforms exponentially the egalitarian vision of Walmart: to remove or reduce the monopolistic layers in the middle between producers and consumers and create greater access and sharing in our increasingly prosperous world.

-The Simsbury Chamber of Commerce sends out regular mailings related to community and Chamber events, articles recognizing members of our business community and announcements.
+The Granby-Simsbury Chamber of Commerce sends out regular mailings related to community and Chamber events, articles recognizing members of our business community and announcements.
 If you would like to receive our recent mailings please sign up here.